katiepreed/tracker/README.md

 - make sure you can only continue when all fields are filled in
 - make sure that you cannot go back!!!
+- make sure that there is an alert when the button is disabled and the form is not filled in